The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Literature Review

+Other studies have investigated the coordination between on-demand services and public transit systems. \citet{SalazarEtAl2018-InteractionAutonomousMobility} develop a network flow model and a pricing scheme to capture the interaction of Autonomous Mobility-on-Demand (AMoD) fleets with public transit.
+They undertake a case study on the existing transit system in New York City and show that integrating AMoD fleets with public transit brings significant benefits compared to AMoD fleets operating independently. \citet{PintoEtAl2020-JointDesignMultimodal} study the allocation of resources between transit systems and shared-use autonomous mobility services.
+They design a bilevel mathematical programming formulation that decides the balance between open bus routes and fleet sizes.
+Their case study in Chicago demonstrates significant benefits to passenger waiting times compared to the existing multimodal transit network.

 The current paper studies whether the advantages of DBLs translate to ODMTS.
-The works cited above either study the effect of policy changes on existing systems or optimize how to modify existing systems.
+Previous works on DBLs either study the effect of policy changes on existing systems or optimize how to modify existing systems.
 This paper leverage the fact that ODMTS is a novel type of transit system to introduce models that take congestion into account \emph{while designing the system}.
 It also presents a case study for a large multi-modal system, while related optimization-based studies often focus on a single mode and a single corridor.